PROMISING PRACTICES SUBMISSION PROCESS

 The number of English Language Learners (ELLs) has risen by an astounding 61% in our nation’s public schools in the last 10 years posing an increased burden on English Language Learning in our already over-taxed schools struggling to meet the demands of the system-wide reforms mandated by No Child Left Behind (NCELA, 2007).
 Coupled with the demand for teaching English as a Second Language is acquiring knowledge about diverse cultural backgrounds, understanding the differing backgrounds of diverse learners, such as differences in schooling from their native country, interrupted learning, and varying levels of family literacy.
 The need of ELLs is not often just a student concern, but also a family concern.

-The following promising practices have been submitted by ALAS members:
+The following promising practices have been submitted by ALAS members and partner organizations:

 Ivy League Project Academic Strategic Game Plan – by Martin Mares